USING IRONXL

 Alternatively, you can use the NuGet Package Manager to search for and download the "IronXL" package.
 The NuGet Package Manager provides a convenient way to manage dependencies in your project.

-For our form, we have placed a DataGridView control on the form to load the necessary Excel file into the DataGridView control.
+For this form, a DataGridView control is placed on the form to load the necessary Excel file into the DataGridView control.

 Loading Data from an Excel File